About Winston-Salem, North Carolina

 What Are the Deadlines for Filing a Workers’ Compensation Claim in North Carolina?

-In general, you have two years from your injury to file a workers’ compensation claim in North Carolina.
-However, there are some exceptions to this rule.
+In general, you have two years from your injury to file a workers’ compensation claim in North Carolina, but you should provide your employer with written notice of your injury within 30-days.
+There are some exceptions to this rule.
 If you are suffering from an occupational disease, you have two years from the date you knew or should have known that your job caused the disease.